 Both defendants and prosecutors in Washington may appeal certain verdicts and orders in criminal cases when it appears as though the trial court acted in error or there was an issue in the evidence presented or not presented at trial.
-At the Law Office of Corey Evan Parker, attorney Parker focuses on the appeals process, and he will advocate for your freedom and interests in bringing an appeal on your behalf in your Washington criminal law case.
+At the Appellate Law Firm, attorney Parker focuses on the appeals process, and he will advocate for your freedom and interests in bringing an appeal on your behalf in your Washington criminal law case.

 The defendant in a criminal case in Washington has a right to appeal any final judgment in the case.
 This would include a guilty verdict on any or all charges brought against the defendant.
 A defendant can also appeal from orders: